District 9: Creative background

 District 9 is essentially an expanded version of director Neill Blomkamp's 2005 short film Alive in Joburg.
-It narrates the conflict between aliens and local residents in Johannesburg (referred to as Joburg).
+It narrates the conflict between aliens and residents in Johannesburg (referred to as Joburg).
 Sharlto Copley, who starred in Alive in Joburg, also became the lead actor in District 9.

-During the same period, Peter Jackson was planning to produce a film adaptation of the Xbox video game Halo and had chosen Neill Blomkamp as the director.
-However, due to the interests of major corporations, the project was indefinitely shelved.
-Believing in Blomkamp's talent, Peter Jackson decided to fund a new project, investing $30 million dollars for Blomkamp to direct a film of his own choosing.
-This led to the creation of District 9.

 Content mapping

-The alien settlement depicted in the film was actually shot in an African slum, lending a gritty realism to the setting.
+The alien settlement depicted in the film was actually shot in a South African shanty town, lending a gritty realism to the setting.
 Except for the main characters' dwelling and the alien protagonist Christopher's hut, which were temporarily constructed, all the slum shacks were real locations.
 The depiction of aliens dismembering wild beasts and their fondness for cat food draws a parallel to the desperate living conditions in slums, where inhabitants often rely on carrion or cat food for sustenance.

 The idea of aliens eating cat food was inspired by a crew member who used cat food as bait for shrimp during the film's production.
 Additionally, the narrative of the aliens' relocation in the film mirrors a real event: the demolition of a Johannesburg slum and the subsequent forced relocation of its residents to a government-built settlement area.

 This approach in the movie not only adds a layer of authenticity but also serves as a powerful metaphor for the socio-economic issues faced by marginalized communities.